 The data are available from the NOAA system but a great deal of effort was needed to convert them to hourly time series, which was undertaken in the study by Dimitriadis and Koutsoyiannis (2018).
 They cover, with minor gaps, the period January 1945 to December 2014 (70 calendar years with a few missing values; hourly values n = 589551, 1% of which are zero).
-Characteristic plots of the time series are given in Figure 10.4.
+Characteristic plots of the time series are given in Figure 10.4, while the climacograms are shown in Figure 10.5.